ondrap/mapbox-filter/README.md

-# Mapbox-filter - filtering mbtiles file according to Mapbox styles
+# Mapbox-filter - filtering mbtiles file according to Mapbox GL JS styles

-A library that can interpret a subset of the Mapbox style epxression, a very simplified parser for the Mapbox style JSON and an executable that can:
+A library that can interpret a subset of the Mapbox style epxression, a very simplified parser for the Mapbox GL JS style and an executable that can:

 - Dump the tile (.mvt, .pbf files) and show which features will be included given the style file at a particular zoom level.
 - Iterate through the `mbtiles` file and filter the tile contents according to the MapBox style, thus making the `mbtiles` file smaller.